Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 While we can't make you into an antique watch expert with just a few web pages, we hope we can share a little of our knowledge in order to help you learn more about your vintage or antique watch.
 We've tried to provide answers to some of the more common questions about the proper care and handling of a vintage watch, in order to help you learn more about this fascinating area of American history.

-Two Parts: Case and Movement
+Two Parts: Watch Case and Watch Movement

-There are two distinct major "parts" to most pocket watches: The watch case and the watch movement.
+There are two distinct major "components" to most pocket watches: The watch case and the watch movement.
 The movement is the inner "works"... the actual time-keeping mechanism of the watch.
 The watch case is the outer protective cover, including the crystal that covers the dial.
 The case also includes (or accommodates) the winding stem and crown.

-What's important to know about antique watches is that cases and movements were usually made by different companies.
+What's important to know about antique American watches is that cases and movements were usually made by different companies.
 There were watch manufacturers and there were case manufacturers.
 American pocket watches used a system of (relatively) standard watch sizes, so it was possible for a customer to select the watch movement they wished to purchase, and then select a case to hold it.
 Cases could be made of a wide variety of metals: gold, sterling silver, coin silver (made from melted US coinage), nickel, and plated brass.

 Open Face or Hunter Case?